 - Gov.uk - Coronavirus: Working safely during Covid-19

 - The Greater Manchester Regulatory Centre of Excellence have provided guidance for food delivery and takeaway businesses (see Food delivery and takeaway guidance from the Greater Manchester Regulatory Centre of Excellence.
 [372kb]).

-For ongoing updates from the UK Government, including the response and guidance, view the Gov.uk - Coronavirus.
+For ongoing updates from the UK Government, including the response and guidance, see Gov.uk - Coronavirus.